Agent Guide

 This API describes state.
 It does not suggest actions.

-The Oracle publishes network truth.
+The Oracle publishes its core assessment.
 Your agent interprets it.